 Interesting facts:

-- Mercury orbits the sun the fastest, with an orbital period of just 88 days.
+- Mercury orbits the sun fastest, with an orbital period of only 88 days.

 - Despite its proximity to the sun, Mercury is not the hottest planet; that honor goes to Venus.